 - June 2019 – 7-Eleven paid $1.9 million to settle FCRA claims.

-- Jan.
-2019 – Delta Airlines paid $2.3 million to settle FCRA claims.
+- 2019 – Delta Airlines paid $2.3 million to settle FCRA claims.

-- Aug.
-2018 – Omnicare paid $1.3 million to settle FCRA claims.
+- 2018 – Omnicare paid $1.3 million to settle FCRA claims.

 - July 2018 – PepsiCo subsidiary paid $1.2 million to settle FCRA claims.

-- April 2018 – Frito Lay paid $2.4 million to settle FCRA claims.
+- April 2018 – Frito-Lay paid $2.4 million to settle FCRA claims.

-FCRA lawsuits can be very expensive because of the allowed remedies for plaintiffs.
-When plaintiffs succeed in FCRA lawsuits, they can seek actual and punitive damages, legal costs, and attorney’s fees.
+When plaintiffs succeed in FCRA lawsuits, they can seek actual and punitive damages, legal costs, and attorneys’ fees.

 Since many employers use the same process and forms for all their pre-employment background checks, an individual employer may have multiple violations.
-This means that many of these types of cases are filed as class actions, greatly driving up the potential losses for employers.

 Aside from protection from liability, another reason to conduct FCRA-compliant background checks is to create a positive view of the employer by the employee or candidate.